drivendataorg/zamba/docs/docs/models/species-detection.md

 # Available models

 The algorithms in `zamba` are designed to identify species of animals that appear in camera trap videos.
-There are three models that ship with the `zamba` package: `time_distributed`, `slowfast`, and `european`.
+There are four models that ship with the `zamba` package: `blank_nonblank`, `time_distributed`, `slowfast`, and `european`.
 For more details of each, read on!

 ## Model summary